akinade/third-party-move-and-improve/Lab200/LabGuide200.md

 ### Step 2:Export DNS zone file
 **Prequisite**
-* Register a domain with a domain name registerer e.g godaddy, goole-domain
+* Register a domain with a domain name registerer e.g godaddy, google-domain
 * I’m using google as my domain name provider

-**: DNS will take 4-12hours to propagate
+**DNS will take 4-12hours to propagate **

 ![](/Lab200/images/9.png "")